wormhole-foundation/wormhole-docs/tutorials/multigov/treasury-proposal.md

 description: Learn how to initiate a proposal on a hub chain, vote from spoke chains, aggregate the votes, and finally execute the proposal using Wormhole's MultiGov.
 ---

-# Cross-Chain Treasury Management Proposal
+# Cross-Chain treasury management proposal

 This guide walks through the process of creating and executing a cross-chain governance proposal to mint W tokens to both the Optimism and Arbitrum treasuries.
-In this tutorial, we'll cover how to create a proposal on the Hub Chain (Ethereum Mainnet), cast votes from Spoke Chains (Optimism and Arbitrum), aggregate votes, and execute the proposal.
+In this tutorial, we'll cover how to create a proposal on the hub chain (Ethereum Mainnet), cast votes from spoke chains (Optimism and Arbitrum), aggregate votes, and execute the proposal.

-## Create a Proposal (Hub Chain - Ethereum Mainnet)
+## Create a Proposal

-The first step is to create a proposal on the Hub Chain, which in this case is Ethereum Mainnet.
+The first step is to create a proposal on the hub chain, which in this case is Ethereum Mainnet.
 The proposal will contain instructions to mint 10 W tokens to the Optimism treasury and 15 ETH to the Arbitrum treasury.

 In the following code snippet, we initialize the proposal with two transactions, each targeting the Hub's Message Dispatcher contract.
 These transactions will relay the governance actions to the respective spoke chains via Wormhole.